Joker-SMF/SMF-HideCodeTagsFromGuests/readme.txt

 - Change the message to be shown to guests

+Note - By default none of the boards is selected, after installing the mod, please enable the mod on the boards as you desire.

 License
  * This SMF Modification is subject to the Mozilla Public License Version
  * 1.1 (the "License"); you may not use this SMF modification except in compliance with